Thomas Ruddiman

 Thomas Ruddiman (October 1674 – 19 January 1757) was a Scottish classical scholar.

 Life

-He was born on a farm near Boyndie, three miles from Banff in Banffshire, where his father was a farmer.
+Ruddiman was born on a farm near Boyndie, three miles from Banff in Banffshire, where his father was a farmer.

-He was educated locally, then studied at the University of Aberdeen.
-Initially from 1695 he was schoolmaster in Laurencekirk.
+He was educated locally and then studied at the University of Aberdeen.
+Initially from 1695, he was schoolmaster in Laurencekirk.
 Then in 1700, through the influence of Dr Archibald Pitcairne, he became an assistant in the Advocates' Library, Edinburgh.
 He founded (1715) a successful printing business, and in 1728 was appointed printer to the University of Edinburgh.
 He acquired the Caledonian Mercury in 1729, and in 1730 was appointed keeper of the Advocates' Library, resigning in 1752.

 He is buried at Greyfriars Kirkyard, Edinburgh.
 The monument was erected in 1801 by his relative, Dr William Ruddiman.
 It stands in the north-west section of the graveyard.

 Family

 He was married to Anna Smith (1694–1769).

 His nephew Walter Ruddiman (1719–1781) also from Banff, similarly established a successful business in Edinburgh as a printer and publisher.